 Peggy began dedicating more time to developing herself personally and professionally.
 A common theme of “do what you love” and “live authentically” emerged, as well as seeking a balance of life and work.

 Peggy launched SheTaxi in September 2010.
 She stepped away from the business in 2012 and is back and moving women forward.
-Peggy is currently shifting the business to focus on small-working cohorts centered around young professional development, nonprofit leadership, women in business and wellbeing and emotional fitness.
+Peggy has shifted the business to focus on small-working cohorts centered around young professional development, nonprofit leadership, women in business and wellbeing and emotional fitness.

 Peggy Paul is the Founder of SheTaxi.
 Peggy is an entrepreneur, influencer, change-agent and experienced business and non-profit leader.

 In 2004, Peggy was diagnosed with thyroid cancer.
 This became a wake-up call for her to focus on the connections between the mind, body and soul.
 As Peggy worked to regain her health and vitality, she felt a deep desire to share what she knows, and to connect women to individuals who can add value to their lives.
 She began to envision an online resource that could help guide women to find wisdom as well as information, in a forum that is also open, real, kind and fun.

 In 2010, Peggy officially launched the SheTaxi website with a team of 20 bloggers, a weekly podcast and over 3000 subscribers to SheTaxi.
 The site focused on areas that women wanted to learn more about; self-care, well-being, relationships and work.